rcmdnk/vim_ahk/README.md

 # vim_ahk

-Setting file/exe file of AutoHotkey for Vim emulation.
+AutoHotkey scripts and executable builds for Vim-like key bindings on Windows.

-vim.ahk is the setting file for [AutoHotkey](http://www.autohotkey.com/)(Autohotkey_L).
+`vim.ahk` is the main script for [AutoHotkey](https://www.autohotkey.com/).

-vim.exe is a standalone application made from vim.ahk (available in [the releases page](https://github.com/rcmdnk/vim_ahk/releases)).
+`vim_ahk.exe` is a standalone executable built from `vim.ahk` (available on [Releases](https://github.com/rcmdnk/vim_ahk/releases)).

-This is vim emulation for Windows.
-If you are interested in the same settings for Mac, try Vim emulation for [Karabiner - Software for macOS](https://pqrs.org/osx/karabiner/): [Karabiner-Elements complex_modifications rules by rcmdnk](https://rcmdnk.com/KE-complex_modifications/).
+If you are looking for similar behavior on macOS, see [Karabiner-Elements complex_modifications rules by rcmdnk](https://rcmdnk.com/KE-complex_modifications/).

 ## AutoHotkey v1 or v2